kralverde/electrum-raven/README.rst

 2. Clone this repo
 3. The rest of the steps in this temporary guide assume you are in the root of the project

-Running with python3 (recommended for linux):
+Running with python3 (recommended for linux/if you have python on your device):

 1. sudo apt-get install python3-pyqt5
 2. sudo python3 -m pip install